wadmp/wadmp.github.io/src/gen3/explanations/device monitoring/README.md

 - **Custom Reportable String** is up to 40 characters long string stored in a local file on router (/var/data/wadmp_client/custom_metrics/custom_str) that is reported.
 - **Custom Reportable Number** is a number stored in a local file on router (/var/data/wadmp_client/custom_metrics/custom_number) that is reported.

-  For example there is an industrial sensor connected to the router (lets say flow meter in a tube), and the script exists that writes the value from sensor to the file (script may be added via Desired Configuration tab or Configuration Profile).
-It is then reported to WebAccess/DMP and may be presented as data in Stats, Charts or Tables, used for Alerts or exported (lets say a flow in tube history chart can be observed in a View, or Alert may be sent based on a flow in tube value).
+ **For example**, consider an industrial sensor connected to the router (let's say a flow meter in a tube).
+A script exists that writes the value from the sensor to a file.
+This script can be added via the Desired Configuration tab or a Configuration Profile.

+  The value is then reported to WebAccess/DMP and may be presented as data in Stats, Charts, or Tables.
+It can also be used for Alerts or exported.

+  - For instance, a flow in the tube history chart can be observed in a View.
+  - An Alert may be sent based on the flow in tube value.

 ![CSV export](../images/monitoring/cust-ex.png)